pcktm/image-retrieval-experiments/README.md

 ### Methods with Neural Features

-This directory contains the code for image retrieval methods using neural features extracted from pre-trained BiT30k and EfficientNet models.
+This directory contains the code for image retrieval methods using neural features extracted from pre-trained BiT and EfficientNet models.
 These methods are located in the `neural-features` directory.

 ## Datasets